DemondJr/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user I want to be able to track down my transactions effectively.
+- As a user, I want to be able to track down my transactions effectively, so that I can know where my money is going.
-- As a user I want to see the date and time details of each transaction I've done.
+- As a user, I want to see the date and time details of each transaction I've done, so that I can pinpoint exactly when a transaction occurred.
-- As a user I want to see the vendor to track down where my money has gone.
+- As a user, I want to see the vendor, so that I can track down where my money has gone.
-- As a user I want to be able to see an updated list of my deposits/ payments immediately after they happen.
+- As a user, I want to be able to see an updated list of my deposits/ payments immediately after they happen, so that I am informed of everything involving my money.
 ## Setup
 Read Below.
 ### Prerequisites